pari23367/BYTME/README.md

 ---

-# 🍔 BYTME - Restaurant Management System
+# 🍔 BYTeME - Restaurant Management System

-BYTME is a restaurant management system that allows administrators to manage food menus, orders, and customer data efficiently.
+BYTeME is a restaurant management system that allows administrators to manage food menus, orders, and customer data efficiently.
 It features a user-friendly **GUI** built with Java javafx and provides functionalities for both **Admin** and **Customers**.

 ## 📌 Features
 - **Admin Panel**